cloudteam2016/kubernetes.github.io/docs/api.md

 ## OpenAPI and Swagger definitions

 Complete API details are documented using [Swagger v1.2](http://swagger.io/) and [OpenAPI](https://www.openapis.org/).
-The Kubernetes apiserver (aka "master") exposes an API that can be used to retrieve the Swagger v1.2 Kubernetes API spec located at `/swaggerapi`.
-You can also enable a UI to browse the API documentation at `/swagger-ui` by passing the `--enable-swagger-ui=true` flag to apiserver.
+The Kubernetes APIserver (aka "master") exposes an API that can be used to retrieve the Swagger v1.2 Kubernetes API spec located at `/swaggerapi`.
+You can also enable a UI to browse the API documentation at `/swagger-ui` by passing the `--enable-swagger-ui=true` flag to APIserver.

 We also host a version of the [latest v1.2 API documentation UI](http://kubernetes.io/kubernetes/third_party/swagger-ui/).
-This is updated with the latest release, so if you are using a different version of Kubernetes you will want to use the spec from your apiserver.
+This is updated with the latest release, so if you are using a different version of Kubernetes you will want to use the spec from your APIserver.

 Staring kubernetes 1.4, OpenAPI spec is also available at `/swagger.json`.
 While we are transitioning from Swagger v1.2 to OpenAPI (aka Swagger v2.0), some of the tools such as kubectl and swagger-ui are still using v1.2 spec.
 OpenAPI spec is in Beta as of Kubernetes 1.5.